nandurijv/Schedge-Backend/README.md

 3. Models

-    Each route ( public or private ) when reached either through **GET, POST, PUT or DELETE** methods calls different functions that need to be run.
-These functions (according to the schema on which they are called) are defined in this directory.
+    Each route ( public or private ) when reached either through **GET, POST, PUT or DELETE** methods, calls different functions that need to be run.
+For example, CRUD operations on User, Tags or the Schedules.
+These functions are defined in this directory for each schema.

 5. Environment Variables

-    The project makes use of some environment variables which control parameters like ***sender's mail, db host, mail password, port number, production environment, etc.***
+    The project makes use of some environment variables which control parameters like ***sender's mail, db host, mail password, port number, production environment, etc.*** A sample env file has been included in the root directory.

 6. Genetic Model